-Possible Side Effects (More Common)
+Possible Side Effects

 - High blood pressure

-- Changes in liver function tests
+- Changes in your thyroid function

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).